mebeim/aoc/2020/README.md

 execute an already seen instruction (before *executing* it).
 The solution is the accumulator value after stopping.

-**NOTE**: I'll try to create a simpler VM implementation than my last year's [`IntcodeVM`][2019-vm].
 Since the VM implementation will likely change and I will keep updating the same file, I'll just link to the exact version of the code at the time of writing, containing the current VM implementation, which we'll be writing ritht now.
 You can find the link above.
+*A posteriori note: this turned out to be the only VM puzzle this year.*

 Let's start!
 We need our VM to have at least three fundamental properties: